 The Bulldog Toastmasters club is affiliated with Toastmasters International.
-Sponsored by the Bagley College of Engineering, the charge from the college and Toastmasters International is to develop skills and confidence in the members to effectively communicate ideas and information in a public forum.
-Bulldog Toastmasters meets weekly on alternate Wednesday and Thursday evenings at 7 p.m.
+Sponsored in part by the Bagley College of Engineering, the charge from the college and Toastmasters International is to develop skills and confidence in the members to effectively communicate ideas and information in a public forum.
+Bulldog Toastmasters meets weekly on Wednesday evenings from 5:00 to 5:55 in McCool 215.
 Membership is open to the university and the Starkville area.

 Upsilon Pi Epsilon Computing Sciences Honor Society

 Dr. Sarah Lee